jamesonweber/MULE/README.md

 # Summary
 The MULE (Modular Underwater Linked Explorer) is a remotely controlled underwater drone.
 The MULE was created as a final year interdisciplinary engineering capstone project with work from a group of mechanical, electrical, geomatics, and software engineering disciplines.

-The overal solution consisted of four main components
+The overall solution consisted of four main components
 - An operational, underwater vehicle
 - A standardized system for attaching scientific data sensors
 - A social network for citizen science and a database for sensor reading